 So what is my ultimate opinion of chalk-type paints?

+I think they are great!
+I painted with them for several years and am so thankful they came to the market.
+I was happier with some brands more than I was with others, but overall I have enjoyed using them.
+I never did, however, enjoy the process of applying a top coat to chalk-type paint.
+I found the waxing process to be messy, time consuming, and often disappointing in its results.
 There were some waxes I tried also that had such a toxic, gasoline like smell that I had to set the furniture outside to air out for a few days before I could bring it inside.

 Fusion Mineral Paint

 Fusion Paint Prep?
 Prep to use Fusion is about the same as prep for chalk-type paint.
 Fusion will adhere to most surfaces with minimal prep.
 I always recommend cleaning your furniture first, then high gloss surfaces will benefit from a quick, light scuff-sanding.
 Metal and glass can also be painted with Fusion, and the Fusion product Ultra Grip will help Fusion stick to even the trickiest surfaces, like laminate.

 Fusion Paint’s Consistency?
 Fusion is light and thin.
 The paint moves so smoothly with your brush, and I find it leaves much less texture than does chalk-type paint.
 Because it is thinner in consistency than most chalk-type paints, I find it easier to work with.
 It doesn’t pull or streak on me like chalk-type paint often would.

 Can You Mix Fusion Paint Colors Together?
 Yes

 Can You Distress Fusion Mineral Paint?
 Yes, Fusion can be distressed as little or as much as you want.
 It is best though to distress quickly after Fusion starts to dry so as to save yourself some elbow grease.